lino-network/lino/docs/core/coinday.md

 # Coin day

-In Lion Blockchain, each account will have a coin day.
+In Lino Blockchain, each account will have a coin day.
 It is used to evaluate the donation and allocate bandwidth to user.
 If someone transfers a certain amount of LINO to you, the coin day for that amount of LINO is 0 when you received them.
 During 7 days refill window the coin day for that LINO will gradually grow till full.
 The detail is as following:

 When new coin transferred or added to your balance, the coin will be added to your balance immediately, and your pending coin day queue will generate a new pending coin day about this record, which records the start time, end time and amount of LINO.
 Then your coin day will be refreshed.